-The Sydney Harbour National Park should definitely be on your to-do list when in Sydney.
+The Sydney Harbour National Park should be on your to-do list when in Sydney.
 With themed gardens, a variety of attractions and a chance to meet some wildlife, you can't go wrong with a day at the National Park.

-Whilst Sydney is one of the major cities of the world, conservationists have fought to preserve some of the beautiful scenery of the Sydney Harbour.
+While Sydney is one of the major cities of the world, conservationists have fought to preserve some of the beautiful scenery of Sydney Harbour.
 Niels Nielsen, an Australian politician who was in office from 1899 to 1913, is one of the many key figures that were involved in earmarking the land of the Sydney Harbour National Park for preservation.

 There's nowhere better in the city to escape from the humdrum.
 Australia is known for its wildlife, its unique species and dramatic landscapes.
-At Sydney Harbour National Park you get to experience all of this.
-Not only is the setting beautiful, it's rich in aboriginal history.
+At Sydney Harbour National Park, you get to experience all of this.
+Not only is the setting beautiful, but it's also rich in aboriginal history.
 You can visit Cadman's Cottage, one of a few remaining buildings that were built in the first three decades of the colony.
 There are aboriginal drawings and markings nearby.
 Spook yourself by heading over to the Manly Quarantine Station.
-Not only is it right by the coast, looking back down into Sydney, but there are ghost and paranormal tours there.
+Not only is it right by the coast, looking back down into Sydney, but there are a ghost and paranormal tours there.
 Get to know the history, then relive it!

 The purpose of the national park was that it was preserved for everyone to enjoy so to enter is free!
 However, charges are mounting on parking.
 These vary from the car park to car park.
 For instance, Bradleys Head is $8 a day per vehicle.
 North Head is $5 a day, while Chowder Bay Road is $3 an hour.
 There is a landing fee of $7 for the Sydney Harbour islands for all vessels: boats, kayaks and so on.
 Plan accordingly and think about what will be most cost-effective!